TechStuff2020/CashPlus-Portfolio/README.md

 ### Is DIY investing worth it?

 Again, data shows that even professional fund managers do worse than the index - let alone new beginners.
 Yet, pride, over confidence or plain beginner's luck, makes many people invest on their own.
-In financial jargon, a majority beginners - regardless of their investment amount - opt for **self-service or an advisory** mode, and prefer to make investment decisions themselves.
+In financial jargon, a majority beginners - regardless of their investment amount - opt for **self-service or advisory** mode, and prefer to make investment decisions themselves.
 Therefore, just like a routine doctor's check-up for bodily health, an investment portfolio too needs a periodic health check-up.

 ### My broker / bank sends me all the portfolio performance reports anyway!
 Why this?

 ... because
 1. Their reports are wrong!
 This may be a hard pill to swallow, but TWR (time weighted return) is deemed to be the industry standard for portfolio performance.
 This method skips timing of investments, which is a crucial factor in performance.
 Duh!  ![Image](https://user-images.githubusercontent.com/20066864/243864329-9cc0cc55-bd70-4fc0-bd2d-0f714a5a063f.png)
-2. Even if the report shows MWR (money weighted returns) or IRR, the evaluation is still logically wrong because - changes to cash as well as returns from Cash are not accounted for.
-And, most importantly, a real **comparision against benchmark index** is missing from such reports.
+2. Even if the report shows MWR (money weighted returns) or IRR (internal rate of return), the evaluation is still logically wrong because - changes to cash as well as returns from Cash are not accounted for.
+In other words, the portfolio is not "Cash aware". so, a realistic **comparision against benchmark index** is either missing or incorrectly calculated.
 3. Their incentives are against you.
 Brokers earn commissions with each trade.
 So, they will **NEVER** suggest you to quit trading and invest in a boring, low fee index fund/ETF.
+In fact, enticing clients with a new shiny stock works well for them.

 For above reasons (and many more), this project is launched.